AdaSupport/docs/ada-embed.md

     adaReadyCallback: () => {
       console.log("Ada Embed is done setting up.
 Chat support is now available.");
     },
-    ... // The rest of your settings here
+    // ...The rest of your settings here
   }
 </script>
 ```